FOR years Charley Burley was more or less a forgotten man – now he’s rightly respected as one of the finest boxers of his or any other time.

 Moore was to say later: “He was the best fighter I ever fought, and the best fighter I ever saw.”

-Born in Pittsburgh, Burley fought between 1936 and 1950.
+Born in Bessemer, Pittsburgh on September 6, 1917, Burley fought between 1936 and 1950.
 At any time in the 1940s he could have justified a shot at the middleweight title, but the war years and then the trilogy between Tony Zale and Rocky Graziano kept the championship in limbo as far as anybody else was concerned.
 (Zale had won undisputed recognition in November 1941 by outpointing Georgie Abrams, but had not boxed because of war service for almost four years.)

 Jimmy Bivins outweighed him by 7lbs and beat him on points in September 1940, Ezzard Charles, then a brilliant young middleweight, twice outpointed him in the summer of 1942, which is a measure of Charles’ talent.
 Mostly, though, Burley was too good for whoever they put in front of him.
 Between the Bivins and the first of the Charles fights, he won 20 in a row, including a decision over the graceful Holman Williams.